 Energy & the Environment

 "Even with the fluctuations in oil prices, Louisiana’s fossil fuels industry remains a bright spot and major contributor to our state and national economy.
 Meanwhile, American innovation is driving emissions reduction worldwide."

-While unnecessary regulations will be removed, it is important that a balanced approach is taken that results in real economic benefits but also considers environmental impacts.
-No republican or democrat wants dirty air or water.
+It is important that a balanced approach is taken that results in real economic benefits but also considers environmental impacts.
+No Republican or Democrat wants dirty air or water.
 This is especially important in a state like ours, where enjoyment of the outdoors is engraved into our culture and heritage.
 While empowering the industry is a top priority, we must ensure proper conservation and mitigation programs are in place to maintain our sensitive ecosystem and protect our valuable natural resources.
 We should support this balanced approach with policies that encourage growth, create new jobs, and bolster America’s energy security.

 More on Energy & the Environment